Analysis | How the Supreme Court fight could shape the battle for the Senate majority

 The potential risk for Republicans is that as they rally their base, they risk alienating moderate voters.
 Putting a new justice on the court two months before a presidential election after many of these same Republicans argued four years ago that election-year confirmations are wrong is blatantly political, no matter how Senate Majority Mitch McConnell (R-Ky.) tries to frame it.
 And that’s where Democrats hope they can seize the narrative.

 Trump still isn’t popular in the races that could decide the Senate majority — in Colorado and Maine, he’s downright unpopular.
 So Senate Democrats have spent months trying to tie GOP senators to the president.
-Already, potentially vulnerable Republican senators like Joni Ernst in Iowa, Martha McSally in Arizona and Thom Tillis in North Carolina have signaled they’re okay with an election-year new justice.
+Already, potentially vulnerable Republican senators like Joni Ernst in Iowa, Martha McSally in Arizona and Thom Tillis in North Carolina have signaled they’re okay with an election-year justice.
 Democrats think that plays right into their hands.

 “This really reinforces a core argument that the incumbents are caving to Trump,” said one Democratic strategist who spoke on the condition of anonymity to discuss internal strategy.
 “And that they’re not doing what’s right, they’re not an independent voice for their states.”